openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 These events were designed for the problem types implemented in the edX platform by the ``capa_module.py`` XBlock.
-Problem types that are implemented by other XBlocks, such as :ref:`open response assessments<ora2>`, :ref:`polls and surveys<Poll and Survey Events>`, are instrumented with different events.
+Problem types that are implemented by other XBlocks, such as :ref:`open response assessments<ora2>`, :ref:`peer instruction assessments<Peer Instruction Events>`, or :ref:`polls and surveys<Poll and Survey Events>`, are instrumented with different events.

-For more information about designing problems to include hints, feedback, or both, see :ref:`partnercoursestaff:Adding Feedback and Hints to a Problem` in the *Building and Running an edX Course* guide.
+For information about designing problems to include hints, feedback, or both, see :ref:`partnercoursestaff:Adding Feedback and Hints to a Problem` in the *Building and Running an edX Course* guide.